Photo: Thomas Quine / Wikimedia Commons

 Budapest: The Most Beautiful European Capital

-The extraordinary thermal bath culture (Budapest has more thermal springs than any other capital city — 118 springs with the extraordinary 70°C water from the extraordinary geological fault between the extraordinary Buda and Pest tectonic plates) and the extraordinary ruin bar culture (the extraordinary Seventh District Jewish Quarter — the most fascinating urban regeneration in Central Europe: the extraordinary derelict buildings converted to the most creative bars in the world, the extraordinary Szimpla Kert (the first and most celebrated ruin bar in the world — the extraordinary 2001 opening, the extraordinary recycled furniture, the extraordinary Sunday farmers’ market, and the extraordinary 24-hour license)) make Budapest the most experientially rich European capital for travelers.
+Two more things set the city apart.
+The thermal bath culture: Budapest has more thermal springs than any other capital city — 118 springs delivering 70°C water from the geological fault between the Buda and Pest tectonic plates.
+And the ruin bar culture of the Seventh District Jewish Quarter, the most fascinating urban regeneration in Central Europe, where derelict buildings became some of the most creative bars in the world — led by Szimpla Kert, the first and most famous ruin bar anywhere, opened in 2001 with recycled furniture, a Sunday farmers’ market, and a 24-hour license.
+Few European capitals offer travelers this much to actually do.

 Chain Bridge District — The Finest Views